NeuralEnsemble/python-neo/doc/source/core.rst

     bl = Block(name='probe data')

     # one group for each neuron
-    rcg0 = RecordingChannelGroup(name='Group 0',
+    rcg0 = ChannelIndex(name='Group 0',
                                  channel_indexes=[0, 1, 2])
-    bl.recordingchannelgroups.append(rcg0)
+    bl.channelindexes.append(rcg0)

-    rcg1 = RecordingChannelGroup(name='Group 1',
+    rcg1 = ChannelIndex(name='Group 1',
                                  channel_indexes=[1, 2, 3])
-    bl.recordingchannelgroups.append(rcg1)
+    bl.channelindexes.append(rcg1)

     # now we add the spiketrain from Unit 0 to rcg0
     # and add the spiketrain from Unit 1 to rcg1
     # ...

-Note that because neurons are sorted from groups of channels in this situation, it is natural that the :py:class:`RecordingChannelGroup` contains a reference to the :py:class:`Unit` object.
+Note that because neurons are sorted from groups of channels in this situation, it is natural that the :py:class:`ChannelIndex` contains a reference to the :py:class:`Unit` object.
 That unit then contains references to its spiketrains.
 Also note that recording channels can be identified by names/labels as well as, or instead of, integer indices.